sofidotcom/Demo-repo/README.md

-this is readme file is how to open this project
+this is readme file is how to open this project!